weshoke/jit.field/README.md

 * __gradient__: (1 float32) → (3 float32) Calculate the gradient of a level set
 * __divergence__: (any any) → (1 any) Calculate the divergence of a field.
 * __curl__: (3 float32) → (3 float32) Calculate the curl of a vector field.

+### Read/Write to a Field
+To read and write to a field with a matrix, use the __jit.field.read__ and __jit.field.write__ objects.
+Both objects can index fields in either world or index coordinates.
+If the position matrix is type float32, the position matrix will be assumed to be in world coordinates.
+If the matrix is type long, it will be assumed to be in index space.
+When writing to a matrix, the values to be written need to have the same format as the field in terms of planecount and type.